duinomaker/HexoBlog/source/SF-LF/notes/1/index.md

 ## Data and Functions

-Coq’s set of built-in features is extremely small, we could define new datatypes from scratch ourselves.
+Coq’s set of built-in features is extremely small, we could define new data-types from scratch ourselves.

 Every expression in Coq has a type, describing what sort of thing it computes.

-Coq allows us to create datatypes by explicitly enumerating a finite set of elements, called _constructors_.
+Coq allows us to create data-types by explicitly enumerating a finite set of elements, called _constructors_.
 Constructor expressions are formed by applying to a constructor zero or more other constructor expressions.

 To test the correctness of a function, we check that it works on some examples.
 We could (1) use `Compute` to evaluate an expression, (2) use `Example` with the expected result given, then prove by tactics, (3) extract the function to another language like Haskell.

-Use `Fixpoint` when having to use the datatype definition itself in its constructors.
+Use `Fixpoint` when having to use the data-type definition itself in its constructors.

 Use `Notation` to introduce our own notations; we could make several annotations to control how these notations are treated by Coq's parser, for example associativity and scope.